Samillynn/EasyLabel/README.md

         - you need to remove the exclamation mark `!` at the start of the question line to mark that this pre-populated question has been reviewed and confirmed.
     3. If the question and its options are totally off, which does not suit the video at all.
         - you can either leave it with the exclamation mark `!` as it is, or remove it from the file.
         - question section marked with `!` will not be processed eventually.
     4. If all 7 pre-populated questions can be used, keep them all.
-    5. After removing the unfit questions, you should make sure there are at least 2-3 basic questions for every video.
+    5. After removing the unfit questions, you should make sure there are at least 3 basic questions for every video.
 - `{{ auto }}` means auto generation, no change is required, just leave it as it is.

-### About QASet substitution
+### About QASet Substitution

 TODO